Economic Recovery for Accidents and Injuries

 Loss of Enjoyment of Life

-A diminished ability to enjoy the day-to-day pleasures of life, "loss of enjoyment" is usually an item of general damages, meaning there is no precise way to place a monetary value on it.
-Some states treat it as a form of pain and suffering, others treat it as a distinct kind of damage in an accident or injury case.
+A diminished ability to enjoy the day-to-day pleasures of life, loss of enjoyment is usually an item of general damages.
+There is no precise way to place a monetary value on it.
+Some states treat it as a form of pain and suffering, while others treat loss of quality of life as a distinct kind of damage in an accident or injury case.

 Loss of Society and Companionship

-These damages are related to "loss of consortium" and "loss of consortium of a child" (sometimes referred to as "filial consortium").
+These damages are related to loss of consortium and loss of consortium of a child, which is sometimes referred to as filial consortium.

 Lost Earning Capacity

-After an accident or injury, these damages may be recovered if the plaintiff proves that his or her ability to earn money in the future has been impaired or diminished by the injuries.
-Factors that help determine whether an award should be made include the plaintiff's age, health, life expectancy, occupation, talents, skill, experience, and training.
+After an accident or injury, these damages may be recovered if the plaintiff proves that their ability to earn money in the future has been impaired or diminished by the injuries.
+Factors that help determine whether an award should be made include the plaintiff's age, health, life expectancy, occupation, talents, skills, experience, and training.

 Past earnings are a factor in determining the appropriate amount of compensation for lost earning capacity, but the claim really focuses on what might have been earned were it not for the accident or injury.

-Bills and expenses for medical services such as doctors, hospital stays, emergency room treatment, ambulance fees, and nursing services.
-A plaintiff must show that the expenses are related to medical conditions resulting from his or her injury.
+Bills and expenses for medical services such as doctors, hospital stays, emergency room treatment, ambulance fees, and nursing services may be compensable.
+A plaintiff must show that the expenses are related to medical conditions resulting from their injury.
 The total amount of medical expenses is sometimes used as a rough guide to decide whether the overall award of damages is reasonable.
-Note that the cost of a medical examination for purposes of litigation is not ordinarily recoverable as a medical expense.
+Note that the cost of medical treatment for purposes of litigation is not ordinarily recoverable as a medical expense.

 Mental Anguish